osteele/subburn/README.md

 - 🎬 Add subtitles to existing videos
 - 🖼️ Use background images for visual interest
 - 🔍 Automatically detect file types
+- ⏳ Show progress with a beautiful TUI
 - 🚀 Open the created video when done
+- 🎯 Automatic transcription using OpenAI Whisper

 ## Installation